ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/RMIST-Net/README.md

 **📌 Note:**

-(1) Because the original RMIST-NET model does not provide pretrained weights, we reconstructed the unrolled network from the paper and re-trained ([re-trained weights](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/tree/main/RMIST-Net/models)) it using a synthetic point-target dataset generated in MATLAB ([link](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/blob/main/RMIST-Net/extra/training_data_synth_main.m)).
+(1) The pretrained SquiggleMilli weights provided in the repository appear to be corrupted.
+To ensure consistency, we re-trained the model from scratch using the original ([re-trained weights](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/tree/main/RMIST-Net/models)) it using a synthetic point-target dataset generated in MATLAB ([link](https://github.com/ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/blob/main/RMIST-Net/extra/training_data_synth_main.m)).

 ***